Work in Queensland – information for seasonal workers, including temporary visa holders

 Some services relating to the visa application process may be impacted by COVID-19.

-If you hold a student visa, you must follow the same guidelines as other non-permanent residents for accommodation, transport and confirmation of work.
+If you hold a student visa, you must follow the same guidelines as other non-permanent residents for accommodation, transport and work.

 Compliance for temporary visa holders

 The continued breaching of COVID-19 public health directions may result in your visa being cancelled.

 Referrals for visa non-compliance are to be reported to the Queensland Police Service (QPS).
 The QPS can issue on-the-spot fines of $1334 for individuals for failing to abide by the public health directions.
 If a person does not comply with quarantine directions, penalties of up to $13,345 for individuals may apply.